segmentio/segment-docs/src/connections/destinations/catalog/actions-braze-web/index.md

 > success ""
 > **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) Braze Segment destination.
 There's also a page about the [non-Actions Braze destination](/docs/connections/destinations/catalog/braze/).
 Both of these destinations receives data _from_ Segment.
 There's also the [Braze source](/docs/connections/sources/catalog/cloud-apps/braze/), which sends data _to_ Segment.

-## Benefits of Braze (Actions) Web vs Braze Classic
+## Benefits of Braze Web Mode (Actions) vs Braze Classic

-Braze (Actions) Web provides the following benefits over Braze Classic:
+Braze Web Mode (Actions) provides the following benefits over Braze Classic:

 - **E-commerce mappings**.
-Users who can't follow the e-commerce spec due to incompatible event names (for example, Trip Booked vs Order Completed) can log purchases in Braze (Actions) Web.
+Users who can't follow the e-commerce spec due to incompatible event names (for example, Trip Booked vs Order Completed) can log purchases in Braze Web Mode (Actions).

 ## Getting Started

 1. From the Segment web app, click **Catalog**.
-2. Search for "Braze" in the Catalog, select **Braze (Actions) Web**, and choose which of your sources to connect the destination to.
+2. Search for "Braze" in the Catalog, select **Braze Web Mode (Actions)**, and choose which of your sources to connect the destination to.
 3. Configure the Connection Settings. **API Key** and **SDK Endpoint** are required settings.

 {% include components/actions-fields.html name="braze-web" connection="true" %}

 ## Other features

-Braze (Actions) Web leverages the following features of Braze.
+Braze Web Mode (Actions) can use the following features of Braze.

 ### In-app Messaging